Edwinngera/sparsex/README.md

 * Pipeline, make sure all/most data types for the data bytes are handled.
 * Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Pipeline, come up with standardized shapes for preprocessing, feature_extraction and classification. i.e. whether the incoming image arrays, patches or features are flattened or 2-d or 3-d etc.
+* Training, toggle between TrainDL and TrainDL_memory.
+* Training, script file.
+Add as entry_points-console script with default config.
+* Training, script file, maybe use command line arguments and --help.
+* Training, config file, maybe use command line like arguments for configrations.
+For example -D for user provided dictionary.
+* Training, install Joachim's SVC outside of python.
+* Training, test basic linSVC functionality.
+* Training, either use subprocess to call linSVC or itegrate it into the python environment.
 * Training, train classifier after extracting features for one image.
 * Feature extraction, use Spams.
 * Feature extraction, standardize features option after encoding and pooling.
+* Feature extraction, think about using inheritance or composition.
+* Feature extraction, change learn_dictionary method argument name from whitened_patches to something more generic.
 * Classification, use Joachim's SVM-Light.
 * Classification, the classifier needs to know how many features it is requires so that we can put a check if number of incoming/input features is the same as number of features required by the classifier.
+* Pipeline, server configuration state.
 * Pipeline, be able to choose the dictionary learning library.
 * Pipeline, be able to choose which classifier/classifier-library.
 * Pipeline, make sure its an image when received before proceeding to preprocessing after receiving an image on the server.